Find Trade Colleges

 $24,558 Avg Student Debt

-In-state students pay an average of $14,562 in tuition and fees if they attend Maine Maritime full time.
-Those students who come from outside the state pay an average of $30,043.
+Full-time students from Maine pay an average of $14,562 in tuition and fees if they choose to attend Maine Maritime.
+If you are from out of state, expect to pay an average of $30,043.
 Bachelor’s Degree recipients from Maine Maritime accumulate an average of $24,558 in student debt by the time they complete their degree.

 Read full report on Maine Maritime Academy